Shibuie - When Beauty Happens Accidentally: Sumie and Raku - Japanese brush painting and pottery

-Shibuie is the ancient Japanese concept of Accidental Beauty in which the artist is just one ingredient in a number of dynamic interacting natural processes, the outcome of which is delightfully unpredictable, but strangely beautiful - beauty that is not ego-driven or deliberate.
-Louis will teach participants the classical Japanese brush painting techniques (Sumie) as these are applied to traditional subjects, such as landscape, bamboo and flower studies, while Ingrid will introduce contemporary subjects.
-We will use the genuine materials: solid pine-soot ink, a hollowed-out slate to liquefy it, a deer-hair bamboo-stemmed brush and absorbent mulberry paper.
-Tools will be provided, but sets can be purchased (R800) from the BRC.
-Each retreatant will receive a bisque tea bowl to sumie-decorate and glaze.
-Natasha will then fire up the kiln after which we will watch the magic as the pots emerge from their ordeal of having been subjected to 1000ºC heat, smothered in sawdust and immersed in cold water.
-We will admire the pots as they emerge triumphantly from the scorching heat, and are used in a traditional Chinese Tea Ceremony on the final evening.
+Shibuie is the ancient Japanese concept of Accidental Beauty in which the artist is just one ingredient in a number of dynamic interacting natural processes, the outcome of which is delightfully unpredictable, but strangely beautiful - not ego-driven or deliberate.
+Ingrid will teach the classical Japanese brush painting techniques (Sumie) as these are applied to traditional subjects, such as landscape, bamboo and flower studies - as well as contemporary subjects.
+We will use the genuine, traditional materials: solid pine-soot ink, a hollowed-out slate to liquefy it, a deer-hair bamboo-stemmed brush and absorbent mulberry paper.
+Tools will be provided, but sets can be purchased (R850) from the BRC.
+Each retreatant will receive a bisque-fired tea bowl to sumie-decorate and glaze.
+Jess will then fire up the kiln after which we will watch the magic as the pots emerge from their ordeal of having been subjected to 1000ºC heat, smothered in sawdust and immersed in cold water.
+The pots will emerge triumphantly from the scorching heat!

 Jess Merle has been passionate about clay since her first ceramics class in 2010.
 Her journey with clay continued as she specialised in ceramics at the University of KwaZulu-Natal, and completed her Masters in 2016.
 Being able to share the joys and excitement of the ceramic process is something she is passionate about.
 As a practising ceramist, she is especially interested in hands-on, low-tech firing techniques such as saggar firing and pit firing.